Skip to main content

 Duration and Termination -- Fixed or indeterminate term, required notice periods for termination, grounds for immediate termination (hygiene failures, non-payment, breach of confidentiality), and post-termination obligations.

 Good Faith (Bonne Foi) -- Article 1375 CCQ: both parties must act in good faith throughout the contract, from formation through performance and termination.
-A comprehensive Quebec hairdressing and esthetics service contract should include the following essential elements.
+A thorough Quebec hairdressing and esthetics service contract should include the following essential elements.
 A detailed service description must document exactly which services will be performed, the products to be used including brand names for allergy tracking, the anticipated duration, and the agreed price or price range, to prevent disputes over service scope and cost.
 Client consultation and patch test documentation is particularly important for chemical services such as permanent coloring, bleaching, or keratin treatments, where allergic reactions can cause serious harm; the contract should record the consultation date, test results, and the client's informed consent to proceed with the service.
 Cancellation and no-show policies must specify advance notice requirements, deposit amounts and refund conditions, late cancellation fees, and the professional's right to decline future services to chronically non-attending clients.
 For booth rental arrangements, the contract must address the distribution of income from shared clients, the use of the salon's professional products, responsibility for cleaning and sanitization, and compliance with provincial public health regulations on hygiene standards in personal care establishments.
 Liability limitations and insurance requirements should define the professional's liability for service results, the process for handling client complaints and remediation services, and the insurance coverage maintained by both the salon and independent contractors.
 Under the LPC, consumers have certain non-waivable rights regarding service guarantees, and the contract should acknowledge these consumer protection obligations.
 Finally, confidentiality provisions protect client personal information including contact details, health history relevant to services, and photographic records of client consultations and results, in compliance with Quebec's Act respecting the protection of personal information in the private sector.
 Retail product sale provisions are increasingly relevant as beauty professionals sell retail products alongside services; the contract should specify whether the professional has the right or obligation to sell specific retail lines, whether they receive retail sales commissions, and how product inventory is managed and audited to prevent shrinkage.
 Continuing education and professional development obligations may be incorporated, particularly for specialized esthetics services such as medical-grade treatments, where the service contract should require the professional to maintain specific certifications and complete ongoing training in the applicable techniques and product protocols.

 Frequently Asked Questions